-In many cases deaths can be prevented by early detection and treatment.
-In others, screening tests may lead to treatment and a better quality of life.
+In many cases deaths can be prevented by early detection and treatment, and in others screening tests may lead to treatment and a better quality of life.

 The screening tests a man needs

-Here's a checklist for the most common, and the most preventable, conditions:
+Here's a checklist for the most common, and he most preventable, conditions: